-- (1) A person may apply to the chief executive, in the approved form, for- - (a) the grant of a part 3 approval; or - (b) if the person is the holder of a part 3 approval-renewal of the approval. - (2) The application must be accompanied by- - (a) enough information to enable the chief executive to decide the application; and - (b) the prescribed fee.
+- (1) A person may apply to the chief executive for- - (a) the grant of a part 3 approval; or - (b) if the person is the holder of a part 3 approval-renewal of the approval.

+(2) The application must be accompanied by the prescribed fee.

-The chief executive must consider the application within 28 days after receiving all information relevant to the application and-
+The chief executive must consider the application within 28 days after receiving all information relevant to the application and, subject to section 147D(4) and (5)-